-The latest issue of Concrete Quarterly is spring 2017
+The latest issue of Concrete Quarterly is summer 2017

 This issue features:

 LASCAUX IV VISITOR CENTRE: Snøhetta has carved a monolithic visitor centre into a French hillside as the Lascaux cave paintings go digital.